Updated on February 23, 2026 07:10:12 AM

 The conversion of a Limited Liability Partnership (LLP) into a Private Limited Company involves several legal procedures and requirements.
 Here's a step-by-step guide to the conversion process of LLP into Pvt Ltd Company:

-A public notice announcing the conversion must be published in at least one English and one regional language newspaper circulating in the area where the registered office of the LLP is located.
+- Create a public notice: Public notice of conversion has to be published in at least one English and one regional language newspaper circulating in the place where the registered office of the LLP is situated.

-After the conversion, the company must update all its registrations and licenses, such as GST, PAN, and bank accounts, to reflect the new legal status.
+- Update registrations and licenses: A company would have to change all its statutory registrations and licenses, such as GST, PAN, and bank accounts, after the conversion to its new legal status.

 Company Registration by Professional Utilities ?